top of page

 The experience can be further enhanced by allowing users to engage in a back-and-forth dialogue with a style design assistant, refining their preferences over time.
 This interaction can be saved, creating a personalized, evolving relationship between the user and the AI assistant.

 This approach shifts the responsibility of design from brands and experts directly to the consumer, making the process more interactive and relatable.
 Instead of filling out lengthy questionnaires, users engage in a conversational, storytelling-like experience, receiving immediate validation and encouragement to continue refining their style.
 This democratization of design empowers users to take control of their style in a meaningful and engaging way.
+For more insights on democratizing fashion design, visit the American Apparel & Footwear Association (AAFA).

 So far, we have a combo of obtaining measurements accurately and remotely, we can process measurements for customers over a large population set and extract out underlying fit patterns, and now we can improve the quality and convenience of styling advice and recommendations guys get - worldwide.
 For the advanced option, what about if we could actually take the style design suggestions from our assistant, and have them visually represented for our confirmation.